A lover of handmade jewelry, Donna has been crafting (and wearing) unique pieces of statement jewelry since she can remember.

 This jewelry tutorial uses just basic paint supplies and some jewelry items that you can pick up at your local craft supply or big box store.
-This project is great for teens and adults, and can be adapted for younger children.
+This project is great for teens and adults, and it can be adapted for younger children.

 Read through all these directions before starting this project.

-Basic Materials for Painting Beads
+Basic Materials for Painting Beads (Wood, Plastic, or Ceramic)

-- Beads: You can use a variety of beads that graduate in size, or some that are all the same size, depending on the look you want for your necklace.
+- Beads: You can use a variety of beads that graduate in size or some that are all the same size, depending on the look you want for your necklace.
 The beads need not be round—they can be square or some other shape of your choice.
 As long as you use acrylic paint, your beads can be made of wood, plastic, or ceramic.
 You can even recycle beads from old pieces of jewelry and paint over them to give them new life!

 - Acrylic paint: Acrylic paint is a good choice to paint your beads because it sticks to most surfaces and cleans up with just soap and water.
 I painted my beads in shades of purple, but you can use whatever combination of colors you want.
 This tutorial describes how to paint your beads in gradual shades of color.
 To do this, I used purple, white, a little bit of black, and a little bit of rose pink to paint my beads.

-- Cotton Swabs (like Q-tips): These swabs are the perfect paint applicators for this project.
+- Cotton swabs (like Q-tips): These swabs are the perfect paint applicators for this project.
 Make sure the swabs you use are spun tightly and don't have a lot of loose fiber hanging off them.
 I liked using the swabs with the smaller heads, as they made a smaller dot on my beads.

 After some thought, I created this painting and drying rack for my beads.
-I used a bunch of my double pointed knitting needles and stuck them into a large sheet of styrofoam.
+I used a bunch of my double-pointed knitting needles and stuck them into a large sheet of styrofoam.
 This arrangement worked well because I could place my beads on the tops of my knitting needles and spin the needles as needed as I painted.
 Then I could leave them to dry.

 You should also lay out your beads and decide on the design for your necklace.
-This will help you figure out the colors you will use to paint your beads, and if you want to include other filler beads in your necklace (see "Adding Additional Beads to Your Necklace" below).
+This will help you figure out the colors you will use to paint your beads and decide if you want to include other filler beads in your necklace (see "Adding Additional Beads to Your Necklace" below).
 I chose to paint some smaller beads to place in between my larger beads to continue the color change in my necklace.

 To paint my beads, I used a gradual shade change in one continuous color.
 To begin, I added just a little black paint to my purple to make my darkest color.
 Then I used the purple paint right out of the tube for my next color.
 From then on, I added a little white paint to gently lighten my paint.
 Then I chose to add a little rose pink to turn my purple towards a light pink tone.
-The color spectrum I used is shown in Example 1.
+The color spectrum I used is shown in Example 1 below.